 The butterflies flutter, tortoiseshells, the painted ladies, Blues, in a complex ecosystem that brings life to the city and joy to our hearts.

-Then along come the Oxford City Council mowers and smash it all up, yes it’s the annual May Day Massacre (should it be so late), and this wonderful effusion of life and joy is razed to the ground in a senseless and brutal destruction and the garden of Eden is left barren.
+Then along come the Council mowers (Oxfordshire for roads) and smash it all up, yes it’s the annual May Day Massacre (should it be so late), and this wonderful effusion of life and joy is razed to the ground in a senseless and brutal destruction and the garden of Eden is left barren.